 The Parry Sound & Area Food Collaborative is a group of volunteers and organizations dedicated to a sustainable, local food system with equal access to nutritious, safe food.

 A food charter builds on a community’s collective voice and values which support a local food system.
-Created in 2015, the food charter offers a guide for shaping policy and projects.
+The charter offers a guide for shaping policy and projects.

-Whether you’re an eater, grower, school, policy maker, workplace or institution, you can use these toolkits to put the principles of the food charter into practice to make a difference!
+Whether you’re an eater, grower, school, policy maker, workplace or institution, you can use these toolkits to make a difference!

 Food Access Guide

-The Food Access Guide is updated multiple times each year and includes programs from several organizations.
-It contains local information on community kitchens, meal programs, food banks, community gardens, student nutrition programs and good food boxes.
+The Food Access Guide contains local information on community kitchens, meal programs, food banks, community gardens, student nutrition programs and good food boxes.